FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 In general this type of solution isn't optimal because one of two scenarios will occur:

 * The user will pick questions and answers that are true and thus can be found out by others.
 Such facts can be shared inadvertently on social media.
 There's also an astonishing amount of public records information available for sale.
-* The user will pick question and answers that are not true.
+* The user will pick questions and answers that are not true.
 In this case, it's essentially another password that needs to be stored safely.

 As a developer, avoid this.
-If you must implement it, let the user to enter their own questions; this will increase the randomness of the answers provided and let them pick private information.
+If you must implement it, let the user provide their own questions; this will increase the randomness of the answers provided and let them pick private information.
 You can also use this in combination with another, more secure factor.

 If you are a user and forced to use this as a factor, choose the second path.
 Remember random answers or, even better, store them in a password manager.
 For example, if a question is "what was your first pet's name", and your first pet's name was Fluffy, pick anything other than "Fluffy".
 Anything.
 Perhaps "h941TphXOL3h0ws7M0U2" or "relevance-middle-horoscope".
 You want to prevent someone from learning the name of your childhood pet from your mother's Facebook post and using that information to gain illicit access.